 But what became of his spring?
 In the ensuing years the Samuels Avenue peninsula has been subject to tremendous change: residential and industrial development, swaths of railroad tracks.

-Historian and Samuels Avenue resident John Shiflet probably knows more about the Samuels Avenue area and its history than anyone.
+Historian and Samuels Avenue resident John Shiflet knows the Samuels Avenue area and its history.
 John said the late Lela Standifer of the Tarrant County Historical Commission showed him a Star-Telegram story from the 1920s that “pinpointed the location [of the spring] near Traders Oak and called it Terry Spring.”

 John said he and Lela endured “the briars and brambles” of a grove of trees at Traders Oak Park to examine “a kidney-shaped depression.”
 Near that depression “we noticed a rivulet of water flowing . . .
 Lela had brought a small jar with her and filled it up to take to the Parks Department for testing.
 She later said tests indicated it was consistent with natural spring water.”